ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

     └── howdy.cpp
 ```

-You can download the [archive](/artifacts/matrix/chapter-1.tar.xz) of the
-project in its current state to experiment locally on your machine.

 You have created the foundation for developing and evolving your Matrix
 library in a platform-agnostic way, meaning that it can be easily developed and used
 on macOS, Linux, and Windows.
 This was done *almost* effortlessly thanks to